JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To disable player laser shoot, set "DisablePlayerLaserShoot = 1".
 The default value is 0.
 To disable player warhead shoot, set "DisablePlayerWarheadShoot = 1".
 The default value is 0.
 To disable warhead collision damages, set "IsWarheadCollisionDamagesEnabled = 0".
 The default value is 1.
+To define if the ships can shoot throught the shield on hard difficulty, set "CanShootThroughtShieldOnHardDifficulty = 0".
+The default value is 0.
+It is 1 for the mission 50 (Death Star Phase 2).

 See "mission.txt".

 # Stats Profiles